WLAN-Pi/.github/contributing.md

 ##  Merging a PR (maintainers only)

-A PR can only be merged into `main` by a maintainer if:
+A PR should only be merged into `main` by a maintainer if:

-* It is passing CI.
+* It is passing CI (tests/checks).
 * It has been approved by at least one core maintainers.
 * It has no requested changes.
-* It is up to date with current `main`.
+* It is up to date with current `main` and does not erase or re-write history.

 Any maintainer is allowed to merge a PR if all of these conditions are met.